rbalicki2/pipe-error-stop/readme.md

 Type: `boolean`
 Default: `false`

-Whether to log notes such as `'Stream ended with an error; discontinuing pipe.'`
+Whether to `console.log` notes such as `'Stream ended with an error; discontinuing pipe.'`

-##### errorCallback
+##### allErrorsCallback

 Type: `function(errArray)`

-If supplied, `errorCallback` is called with first parameter `errArray`, containing an array of all errors returned.
+If supplied, `allErrorCallback` is called when the data would have been flushed (i.e. when `stream` emits an `'end'` event.) `errArray` contains an array of all errors returned.

+##### eachErrorCallback

+Type: `function(err)`

+If supplied, whenever the stream emits an error, this function is called with the error as the first parameter.

 ##### successCallback

 Type: `function()`

-If supplied, `successCallback` is called when data is flushed through the pipe.
+If supplied, `successCallback` is called when data is flushed through the pipe (i.e. when `stream` emits and `'end'` event.)
+This will not be called if an error has been emitted.

 ## License